AidanInceer/Python-Line-Counter/README.md

 # Python-line-counter

-Counts the number of lines in files in a directory
+Counts the number of lines in files in a directory.

 ## About

-This is a simple Python script which, given a directory, will print the total number of lines in every file
+This is a simple Python script which, given a directory, will print the total number of lines in every file.

 ## Installation

-Download the src folder
+Download the src folder.

 ## Usage